-Mathdoc and Establishments shall not be held liable for access to the website, the content, links, advertising, products, services or other materials made available by or through, as well as of the use of such external websites or sources.
+Mathdoc and/or the Establishments shall not be held liable for the terms and conditions to access such external websites or sources, nor for the content, links, advertising, products, services or other materials made available by or through such websites or sources, nor for the use of such external websites or sources.

-Under the Decree No. 2011-219 of 25 February 2011, Mathdoc, in its capacity as host, is required to retain the identification data of any person posting content online.
+Under the French Decree No. 2011-219 of 25 February 2011, Mathdoc, as a web host, is required to retain the identification data of any person posting content online.

 Mathdoc may be required to disclose this identification data as a result of a court decision or a justified request from the police forces.

-Mathdoc and/or Establishments shall not be held liable in this respect.
+Mathdoc and/or the Establishments shall not be held liable in this respect.

 In accordance with applicable laws and regulations, personal data processing by the centre Mersenne has been declared to the Commission Nationale de l’Informatique et des Libertés (National Commission on Informatics and Liberty – CNIL).

-The nullity, illegality or inapplicability of one or more of the clauses of these General Terms and Conditions of use shall not affect the validity, legality or applicability of all other clauses.
+The nullity, illegality or inapplicability of one or more of the provisions of the User’s TCU shall not affect the validity, legality or applicability of all other provisions.

 11- Applicable Law and Dispute

-11.1 Applicable Law and language of the contract
+11.1 Applicable Law and language of the User's TCU

-The present contract is subject to all applicable French laws and regulations.
+The User’ TCU are subject to French laws and regulations.

-In the event of any difficulty arising out of or in connection with the interpretation or performance of this contract, the User and Establishments shall endeavor to settle their dispute out of court.
+In the event of any difficulty arising out of or in connection with the interpretation or performance of the User’s TCU, the User and the Establishments shall endeavor to settle their dispute out of court.

-In the event that the Publisher and Establishments fail to settle their dispute out of court, any difficulty that may arise between the parties out of or in connection with the negotiation, construction, performance, non-performance or termination of this contract shall be submitted to the French court having jurisdiction.
+Should the User and the Establishments fail to settle their dispute out of court, any difficulty that may arise between the parties out of or in connection with the negotiation, construction, performance, non-performance or termination of this contract shall be referred to the French courts having jurisdiction.

-This clause shall apply even in the event of summary proceedings, multiple defendants or introduction of third parties.
+This provision shall apply even in the event of summary proceedings, multiple defendants or introduction of third parties.

 12- Suspension - Termination

-Users hereby agree to use Mersenne Website, the Publication Websites and their OJS account in accordance with the use defined in Recital.
-He/she also undertakes to comply with these Terms and Conditions of use.
+Users hereby agree to use the Mersenne Website, the Publication Websites and their OJS account in accordance with the use defined in the Recital.
+He/she also undertakes to comply with the User’s TCU.

-Should the obligations contained in these Terms and Conditions of Use fail to be respected by the User, Mathdoc and Establishments reserve the right to take legal actions.
+Should the User fail to comply with the obligations contained in the User’s TCU, Mathdoc and the Establishments reserve the right to take legal action.
 If applicable, Mathdoc can, at its entire discretion, immediately and without any prior notice, suspend access to the User's OJS account.